 Hit and run accidents are horrifying.
 It’s hard to imagine that anyone could flee the scene of a serious crash, leaving you hurt and helpless.
 But it happens more often than you,d want to believe.

 When you’ve been hurt in a hit and run accident, you’ll need help to take back control of your life.
-Our New Jersey hit and run lawyers can be your advocates.
+Our New Jersey personal injury lawyers can be your advocates.
 We’ll make sure you’re able to get medical care, regardless of the cost, along with every dollar of compensation you deserve.

 It’s possible to sue the perpetrator of a hit and run accident.
 But whether a hit and run lawsuit will be successful depends on factors like a fault, insurance coverage, and the extent of your damages.